BrandonPhanUCSD/cse15l-lab-reports/lab-3-report.md

 .//biomed
 .//911report
 ```
 This command finds all the directories in the `./techinical` directory.
-It is useful if you need to find what directories are in another directory quickly in order to go into those directories.
+It is useful if you only need directory paths, such as if you are putting the output as an argument into a command that only accepts directory paths.

 Example 2:
 ```